juliansibaja84/js-school/week_08/C09/README.md

-# Challenge 8
+# Challenge 9

-For this challenge, a login page was added to the main application.
+For this challenge, Redux and JSS are implemented within the application.
 Next is a documentation on how to set up both the rest api and the web application.

 ## REST API